Health Information on COVID-19

 - New loss of taste or smell.

 - Sore throat.

-If your illness is getting worse or you notice any of these emergency warning signs for COVID-19, call your medical provider right away.
+If your illness gets worse or you notice any of these emergency warning signs for COVID-19, call your medical care provider right away.
 Emergency warning signs include*:

 - Trouble breathing.